byu-oit/terraform-aws-lambda-api/README.md

 #### [New to Terraform Modules at BYU?](https://github.com/byu-oit/terraform-documentation)

-This module uses CodeDeploy to deploy a Lambda behind an ALB.
+This module deploys a Lambda behind an ALB.

+## CodeDeploy Option

+Optionally, CodeDeploy can be used to perform "blue/green" deployments of new versions of the Lambda.

 Before switching production traffic to the new Lambda, CodeDeploy runs Postman tests.
 This is done by:

  * Having all production traffic (port `443`) sent to the Lambda version considered `live`
  * Creating and deploying the new untested Lambda version to `$LATEST`
  * Invoking a separate "test" Lambda that runs Postman tests
    - These tests run against the port specified by `codedeploy_test_listener_port`, which corresponds to `$LATEST`
- * If the tests pass, we give the alias `live` to the now-tested `$LATEST` version of the Lambda
+ * If the tests pass, we move the `live` alias to the now-tested `$LATEST` version of the Lambda

+Note: If you do not specify `use_codedeploy = true`, the above process will not apply.
+Instead, the `live` alias will be updated directly by `terraform apply`.

+Also Note: CodePipeline and CodeDeploy cannot be used together to deploy a Lambda.
+If you are using CodePipeline, you cannot specify `use_codedeploy = true`.
+CodeDeploy works fine with other pipelining tools (e.g. GitHub Actions).

 ## Usage
 ```hcl